googleforgames/quilkin/docs/src/deployment/admin.md

 | Administration | 8000 | HTTP (IPv4 OR IPv6) |

 ## Logging
-By default Quilkin will log `INFO` level events, you can change this by setting the `RUST_LOG` environment variable.
+By default, Quilkin will log `INFO` level events, you can change this by setting the `RUST_LOG` environment variable.
 See [`log` documentation][log-docs] for more advanced usage.

-> If you are debugging Quilkin set the `RUST_LOG` environemnt variable to `quilkin=trace`, to filter trace level
+> If you are debugging Quilkin set the `RUST_LOG` environment variable to `quilkin=trace`, to filter trace level
 > logging to only Quilkin components.

+>  Verbose logging in Quilkin will affect performance considerably, so we recommend only
+> turning it on for debugging purposes.

 ## HTTP API